-Auditor's Independence Declaration to the Trustee of the Asbestos Injuries Compensation Fund Limited
+Auditor's independence declaration to the Trustee of the Asbestos Injuries Compensation Fund Limited

-As lead auditor for the audit of the financial report of Asbestos Injuries Compensation Fund Limited for the financial year ended 31 March 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Asbestos Injuries Compensation Fund Limited for the financial year ended 31 March 2022, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - No contraventions of any applicable code of professional conduct in relation to the audit; and - No non-audit services provided that contravene any applicable code of professional conduct in c. relation to the audit.